An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 - An accumulation of persistent stressful situations, particularly those that a person cannot easily control (for example, a high-pressure job plus an unhappy relationship)

 - Persistent stress after a severe acute response to a traumatic event (such as an automobile accident)

 - Acute stress accompanying a serious illness, such as heart disease

 People respond to stress differently, depending on different factors:

 - Early nurturing.
-People who were abused in childhood may have long-term abnormalities in the HPA system, which regulates stress.
+People who were abused or stressed in childhood may have long-term abnormalities in the HPA system, which regulates stress.

 - Personality traits.
 Certain people have personality traits that cause them to over-respond to stressful events.
 For example, those who are neurotic may get stressed more easily and turn to unhealthy behaviors such as smoking and heavy drinking as a result.
 Being more outgoing and aware of the world may improve a person's response to stress by lowering levels of stress-related inflammatory hormones.

 - Genetic factors.
 Some people have genetic factors that affect stress, such as having a more or less efficient relaxation response.

 - Immune regulated diseases.
 Certain diseases that are associated with immune abnormalities (such as rheumatoid arthritis or eczema) may weaken the response to stress.